 Introduction Allocation of costs is the process of assigning a cost or a group of costs, to one or more PTAs in accordance with the benefits received.
 You should not allocate costs after the fact.
 Typically, you allocate costs at the time of purchase through a purchase requisition or another mechanism.
 However, you may need to distribute costs for items such as lab supplies to the PTAs to multiple

-Introduction All federal and many non-federal sponsors recognize the need to reimburse not only the direct costs of research but also the indirect costs associated with the research.
-Indirect costs are known as Facilities and Administrative (F&A) costs and are expressed in terms of a rate.
-The F&A rate is applied to eligible direct costs.
-For more information on the application of F&A rates, see
+All federal and many non-federal sponsors recognize the need to reimburse the direct costs of research as well as the indirect costs.
+Known as Facilities and Administrative (F & A) costs, indirect costs are expressed in terms of a rate.
+The F & A rate is applied to eligible direct costs.
+Learn more on the application of F & A rates.

 Introduction When Stanford’s resources are used by outside entities, the University must recover some portion of the F&A (Facilities and Administrative) costs incurred in the use of these facilities.
 Any exceptions to this policy must be approved by the Office of the Vice Provost and Dean of Research or the School of Medicine Dean’s Office.
 Use of Stanford's Resources Use of Stanford’s resources